TerminalJack/Spriter2UnityDX/README.md

 The `Active Maps` property shows which maps are currently active.
 You can change the order of the maps via drag-and-drop.
 Use the drag handle at the left of the item for this.
 The order that the maps are applied is from the top-most map downward.
 Many times the order is important so if you don't see the result you think you should then try reordering the items.

-You can remove a map by selecting it and clicking `-` at the bottom of the list.
-Clicking `+` will allow you to add a new map manually.
+You can remove a map by clicking the `-` button on the right or by selecting it and clicking `-` at the bottom of the list.
+Clicking `+` at the bottom of the list will allow you to add a new map manually.
 An easier way to add and remove maps is via the `Available Maps` property.

 Expand the `Available Maps` property to see all of the maps that have been defined for the entity.
 Click the `+` button to the right of a map name to add it to `Active Maps`.
 If the map is already active then a `-` button will be available.
 Clicking it will remove the map from `Active Maps`.